gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 ### Transferring Values, Isolation Regions, and Isolation Domains.

-Now that we have defined isolation regions, we define the rest of our tersm.
-All non-`Sendable` values in a Swift program belong to an *isolation region*.
-An *isolation region* is either non-isolated or assigned to an *isolation domain* that uniquely owns the *isolation region*:
+As defined above, all non-`Sendable` values in a Swift program belong to some *isolation region*.
+An *isolation region* is either non-isolated or assigned to an *isolation domain* that uniquely owns the *isolation region* and which the *isolation region* is strongly tied to:

 ```swift
 actor Actor {